 About Marathon Crossfit

 Before you read any further some background on me and whether I am a credible source or not.
 I ran both of these programs and went through them myself.
 If you want to dig deeper on the my German Volume cycle and how it kicked my backside please read the corresponding review.
 At the time of writing this article I have run seven cycles of the 531 workout which equals to seven months of hard work.
-You can find the social proof for this on my Marathon crossfit Youtube channel and maybe you even subscribe for further updates, as I will run other programs like Madcow and Smolov in future for an in depth real world review.
+You can find the social proof for this on my Marathon crossfit Youtube channel and maybe you even subscribe for further updates, as I will run other programs like Madcow and Smolov in the future for an in-depth real-world review.
 Overall I aim to provide insight into the world of fitness to save you time and show you what works and what does not.

 Some basics on lifting

 For beginners who found this post a quick excursion on principles when developing strength.
 If you compare lifting programs you will usually come across building blocks of the following:

 Most beginner programs work with sets of five.
 Sets of fives usually give you a good mix of strength and muscle, which is needed for beginners in equal terms, while sets of tens are bodybuilding programs.
 The sets of 1 - 3 will usually move somewhere between 85% to 95% of your one-repetition maximum, while sets of five will work around 75% and sets of ten between 40 - 60%.

 If you modify the number ofpetitions per set to more and th weight being lifted to more at the same time, this usually spells injury in mid to short term.
 You usually modify one of the two mainly to get the result you want.
 More repetitions for pumping up, heavier weight for strength.
 You can also consult Prilepin's table to dig deeper into these principles.

 A good book to pick up to further your knowledge on basics is Practical Programming for Strength Training to equip you with the knowledge to dissect programs on paper rather than running them in the gym for months/years as I do ;).